 For more information see Reducing Heat Inside the PC (not for Android or ChromeOS devices)..

-Increase the efficiency of the notebook
+Increasing the efficiency of the notebook to reduce heat

 If you have a lot of software open on your computer, your computer works harder and generates more heat.
 Reduce the amount of heat by increasing the efficiency of your computer.